andrroy/it2901_2014_Android_EPJ/README.md

 ==============================================================================

 ### How to build and run

-1. Download sources with Maven (pom.xml - Maven - Download sources)
+#### Prerequisites
+* **Android Support Library** and **Android Support Repository**.
+These can be downloaded using the Android SDK Manager.
+* Gradle

+#### Build
+1. Import the project using Gradle as external model.
 2. Add .jars in libs folder to project dependencies.
-  * IntelliJ: Project structure - Modules - CapgeminiEMR - Dependencies - Add - Select all jar-files
+  * Using IntelliJ: Project structure - Modules - CapgeminiEMR - Dependencies - Add - Select all jar-files
 in the libs folder.
-3. Build and run the CapgeminiEMR module.
-The application will install, but will exit right away.
+3. Run the EMRService module.
-4. Build and run the VScanLauncher module.
+4. Run the VScanLauncher module.
+5. Run the CapgeminiEMR module.
+6. When prompted to setup the application, the following setup config can be used: http://folk.ntnu.no/magnlu/settings.xml
-5. To login, use username "a" with blank password
+7. To login, use username "a" with blank password

 ### Known issues
 * Android 4.4 (KitKat) doesn't like the gallery to be refreshed and will either show an empty gallery or will force application to crash
-* Unable to fully clear the SQLite database without reinstalling application
-* Can't read nested XML properly
+* SQLCipher might be unstable on certain devices